gsjorgenson/sum-game/README.md

 The game ends when both players have no moves left and the winner is the player with the most stones of their color on the board.

 As a consequence of the sum rule, the board is always completely filled at the end of a game.
-Additionally, as far as I can tell, there is no way for positions to repeat.
-If this is indeed true, then unlike the game of Go no additional rules are needed to ensure each game of Sum is finite.
+Additionally, positions cannot repeat and so unlike the game of Go no additional rules are needed to ensure each game of Sum is finite.

 ### Hole-sum variant